 Electricity and magnetism emphasizing the basic electromagnetic laws of Gauss, Ampere, and Faraday.
 Maxwell’s equations and electromagnetic waves, interference, and diffraction.
 This course has a laboratory component Prereq: PHYS121 or PHYS123.
 Coreq: MATH122, MATH124 or MATH126.

-Concepts in special relativity, statistical mechanics and quantum mechanics and their impacts on modern technology.
-Applications to atomic structure, and selected topics in nuclear, condensed matter physics, particle physics, and cosmology.
-Prereq: PHYS116, PHYS122 or PHYS124.
+The general bulletin description of our course reads: Concepts in special relativity, statistical mechanics and quantum mechanics and their impacts on modern technology.
+Applications to atomic structure, and selected topics in nuclear, condensed matter physics, particle physics, and cosmology.”
 A more detailed list of topics follows, along with the chapters in which they may be found in a typical text, Modern Physics by Kenneth Krane, Wiley, ISBN: 0-471-82872-6, 1996.

 Contact the academic representative of the Department of Physics (Prof. G. Chottiner, email@example.com ) for more information on proficiency exams.